omeka/Documentation/source/Reference/filters/response_contexts.rst

 *****

 ``array`` $contexts
-    Array of contexts, corresponding to action contexts defined by using :ref:`define_action_contexts`
+    Array of contexts, corresponding to action contexts defined by using :ref:`actioncontexts`

 *********
 Arguments